fineline179/fineline179.github.io/_posts/2019-12-06-Neural-Net-Gaussian-Processes.md

 al. (2016)](https://arxiv.org/abs/1606.05340v2) and [Schoenholz et al. (2017)](https://arxiv.org/abs/1611.01232v2), which I'll cover in a future blog post.

-In the process of writing this post and understanding the computations involved in the NNGP, I benefited greatly from Jascha Sohl-Dickstein's talk ["Understanding overparameterized neural networks"](https://slideslive.com/38917769/understanding-overparameterized-neural-networks) at the [ICML 2019 workshop: Theoretical Physics for Deep Learning](https://icml.cc/Conferences/2019/ScheduleMultitrack?event=3531).
+In the process of understanding the computations involved in the NNGP, I benefited greatly from Jascha Sohl-Dickstein's talk ["Understanding overparameterized neural networks"](https://slideslive.com/38917769/understanding-overparameterized-neural-networks) at the [ICML 2019 workshop: Theoretical Physics for Deep Learning](https://icml.cc/Conferences/2019/ScheduleMultitrack?event=3531).

-Thanks also to Brandon DiNunno for comments and suggestions.
+Thanks to Brandon DiNunno for comments and suggestions on this post.